demianriccardi/HackaMol-X-Vina/examples/stage1_setup/README.md

                I used OpenBabel and MGLTools for my setup of the db of pdbqt files.  e.g. I have a ~/db directory with a couple of sets (NCI_diversityset2 and a ZINC subset) that are too big to share.

-   Setting up Stage 2. next creat the "scratch" directories for work and analyses
+   Setting up Stage 2. next create the "scratch" directories for work and analyses
     docking_NCI/
     docking_ZINC/
     etc.